jsign/go-kzg-ceremony-client/README.md

 Using external entropy **does not** interfere with contribution time.
 It's pulled before starting to ask for our turn to the sequencer, so drand and/or the REST API can't add a failure case or extra delays.
 This is important to contribute as fast as possible, and allow the sequencer to give the turn to another contributor!

-## OK, I want to participate in the ceremony, how should I use this client?
+## I want to participate in the ceremony, how should I use this client?
 Contributing to the ceremony is very easy, you only need at least one of:
 - An Ethereum address that has sent at least 3 transactions at the Merge block number.
 - A GitHub account that has a commit dated before 1 August 2022 00:00 UTC.